mobilehero-archive/appc-install/README.md

 ## Legal

-Copyright (c) 2014-2015 by Appcelerator, Inc. All Rights Reserved.
-This software is licensed under the Apache 2 Public License.
-However, usage of the software to access the Appcelerator Platform is governed by the Appcelerator Enterprise Software License Agreement.
+This code is closed source and Confidential and Proprietary to Appcelerator, Inc. All Rights Reserved.
+This code MUST not be modified, copy or otherwise redistributed without expression written permission of Appcelerator.
+This file is licensed as part of the Appcelerator Platform and governed under the terms of the Appcelerator license agreement.
+Your right to use this software terminates when you terminate your Appcelerator subscription.